viamrobotics/viam_flutter_bluetooth_provisioning_widget/README.md

 ));
 ```

-For a complete working example with both standard and tethering flows, see the [example app](example/README.md).
+For a complete working example with either standard or tethering flows, see the [example app](example/README.md).

 ## Flow Types